Everything and more has already been written about journaling, so why this text?

-I thought I’d share some insights from a psychological – or better yet – psychotherapeutic perspective:) It is a vital part of mental health care after all, plus I myself have been journaling since I was a teenager – so how about that for a start:)
+I thought I’d share some insights from a psychological – or better yet – psychotherapeutic perspective.
+Journaling can be a vital part of mental health care, plus I myself have been journaling since I was a teenager – so how about that for a start:)

-The beautiful part is - journaling is what you want it to be, it can be anything from a 2 sentence sum-up of your day, a 5-page elaborate psychological analysis or a dynamic rant if you please.
+The beautiful part is - journaling is what you want it to be.
+It can be anything from a two-sentence sum-up of your day, a five-page elaborate psychological analysis, or a dynamic rant if you please.
 Raise your hand if you hadn’t written a diary when you were a teenager.
 Remember how it helped put things into perspective?
 Why not do it now?
-We live in a world that’s overwhelming at times, so much is happening, people feel and react often in ways they don’t fully grasp in the moment.
-Keeping a journal lets you reflect deeper which can bring understanding and ease the tension.
+We live in a world that’s often overwhelming; so much is happening, and sometimes it’s not possible to fully grasp the moment.
+Keeping a journal lets you reflect deeper, and this in itself can bring understanding and ease the tension or anxiety.
 Journaling has always been about putting pen to paper and enabling what was happening in your head to transfer smoothly to the pages.
 Why?

-Taking care of our mental health is not an easy 3 step job.
-But one thing that is absolutely fundamental when you want to start is a good enough self-awareness.
+Taking care of our mental health is not an easy three-step job.
+But one thing that is fundamental when you want to start is good enough self-awareness.
 And it’s all about staying in the moment – it’s not quantum physics – you can make it as simple as you want – and the way to go about it may be journaling.
-All in all – it simply is the easiest, the cheapest technique, one that you can do at home or wherever you are.
-You can do it by yourself or use it as ‘little helper’ if you actually are in therapy.
-Above all, journaling simply allows you to better understand your emotions and your behavior, and so it eventually has the potential to lower the anxiety level and reduce stress.
+All in all – it is the easiest, the cheapest technique, one that you can do at home or wherever you are.
+You can do it by yourself or use it as your ‘little helper’ if you actually are in therapy.
+Above all, journaling allows you to understand your emotions and your behavior better, so it eventually has the potential to lower your anxiety level and reduce stress.
 Of course – as with all great advice – this may be not for everyone.
 Try it for some time and only do it if you see the benefits.
-Don’t force yourself to keep writing because somebody said it helped them.
-It may simply not be your thing.
-Having said that – I literally don’t know anyone who’d done it and said it was pointless.
-I know people who don’t know how to continue, but we’ll get to that later.
+Don’t force yourself to keep writing because somebody (a LOT of somebodies) said it helped them.
+It may not be your thing.
+Having said that – I honestly don’t know anyone who’d done it and said it was pointless.
+I know people who wouldn't start, or who didn't know how to continue, but we’ll get to that later.

 What else can you gain?